 STEVEN M. HARRIS

 Mr. Harris responds to the testimony of Staff witness Barry E. Sullivan.
 Mr. Harris states that Mr. Sullivan claims to examine the reasons Richardson and Sempra entered into the 4 short-term firm negotiated rate transactions, but he ignores the reasons given by the shippers themselves.
-(Page 1) Mr. Harris explains that Mr. Sullivan relies heavily on an after-the-fact, hindsight analysis of profits that actually were made versus the profits that could have been made under the recourse rate, wrongly suggesting that Richardson and Sempra somehow knew what would happen in the future and willingly gave up large profits that they somehow knew would occur.
+(Page 1) Mr. Harris explains that Mr. Sullivan relies heavily on an after-the-fact, hindsight analysis of the profits that actually were made versus the profits that could have been made under the recourse rate, wrongly suggesting that Richardson and Sempra somehow knew what would happen in the future and willingly gave up large profits that they somehow knew would occur.
 (Page 1)

 Mr. Harris states that his testimony discussed the reasons given by Richardson and Sempra themselves as to why they agreed to the negotiated rate transactions at issue, but Mr. Sullivan ignores the reasons given by the shippers themselves and substitutes his personal opinion that he would not have agreed to an index-based rate.
 (Page 2) Mr. Harris explains that Mr. Sullivan’s personal preference for recourse rates instead of index-based rates is irrelevant to a determination of the reasons the shippers themselves had for agreeing to index-based rates.